TMJ Treatment Shiloh, IL

 • Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-• Ligaments and Muscles: The TMJ relies on a network of ligaments and muscles, including the masseter and temporalis muscles, which control the jaw’s movement.
-Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.
+• Ligaments and Muscles: A complex network of ligaments and muscles, such as the masseter and temporalis, support TMJ function and jaw movement.
+Inflammation or tension in these muscles can result in TMD symptoms like pain and stiffness.

 How TMD Affects Jaw Function